mohamedjomaa1/mohamedjomaa1/README.md

 ### 🚀 About Me

-🎓 **Software Engineering Student** | Specializing in **Web Development & DevOps** 🔍 Actively seeking a **graduation internship (PFE)**.
+🎓 **Software Engineering Student** | Specializing in **Web Development & DevOps**.

+🔍 Actively seeking a **graduation internship (PFE)**.

-📈 Launched robust applications with a user base exceeding 1,000 and maintained 99.9% availability ⚡ Passionate about building scalable web/mobile applications, modern DevOps practices, and exploring AI/ML.
+📈 Launched robust applications with a user base exceeding 1,000 and maintained 99.9% availability.

+⚡ Passionate about building scalable web/mobile applications, modern DevOps practices, and exploring AI/ML.

-👐 Open to remote opportunities
+👐 Open to remote opportunities.

 ---